henrikglass/shaq/docs/sel_functions.md

 vec4 vec4_mul_scalar(vec4 v, float s)                                            Calculates the scalar-vector multiplication `s`*`v` vec4 vec4_lerp(vec4 a, vec4 b, float t)                                          Linearly interpolates between `a` and `b` for values of `t` in [0, 1].
 I.e. lerp(a,b,t) = a*(1-t)+b*t
-vec4 rgba(int hexcode)                                                           Returns a vector with R, G, B, and A components normalized to 0.0 - 1.0 given a color hexcode vec4 mat4_mul_vec4(mat4 m, vec4 v)                                               Calculates the matrix-vector multiplication `m`*`v` vec4 input_vec4(str label, vec4 default)                                         Creates an input widget for 4D vectors with the label `label` and default value `default` vec4 color_picker(str label, vec4 default)                                       Creates a color picker widget with the label `label` and default value `default`
+vec4 rgba(int hexcode)                                                           Returns a vector with R, G, B, and A components normalized to 0.0 - 1.0 given a color hexcode vec4 background_color()                                                          Returns the current background color, with components normalized to 0.0 - 1.0 vec4 mat4_mul_vec4(mat4 m, vec4 v)                                               Calculates the matrix-vector multiplication `m`*`v`
+vec4 input_vec4(str label, vec4 default)                                         Creates an input widget for 4D vectors with the label `label` and default value `default` vec4 color_picker(str label, vec4 default)                                       Creates a color picker widget with the label `label` and default value `default`